inform-health-informatics/emap_documentation/technical_overview/Technical_overview_of_EMAP.md

 ## Technologies used

-The code written for the EMAP pipeline consists of a number of Java packages denoted by the laptop icon in Figure 2.
-We have used the following technologies and frameworks.
+The EMAP pipeline infrastructure makes use of RabbitMQ scheduling, Java Spring and Hibernate frameworks, PostGres databases, Glowroot monitoring and Docker containers.Further details of the use of each framework follow below.
+Using these technologies we have created a number of microservices (Hoover, HL7Reader & EventProcessor indicated by laptops in Figure 2) which link together to form the data pipeline.

 [//]: #17 (I personally would probably add a summary of what is all there first before going into detail of each.
 At the moment the transitions happen quite abruptly and I wonder whether someone less familiar with technology would take well to "jumping".
 Something like "The EMAP infrastructure includes, RabbitMQ scheduling, PostGres databases, ... and we'll now proceed to explain these technologies further.")

 RabbitMQ was chosen for channeling messages as it provides robust hardiness against failure, which can be configured to best suit the system.
 We have configured the message streams to be received as batches and processed individually.
 The